AriaKillebrewBruehl/AriaKillebrewBruehl/README.md

 I am looking for any opportunities to grow as a programmer and computer scientist and to refine my areas of interest.

-More information can be found on my LinkedIn (www.linkedin.com/in/aria-killebrew-bruehl).
+More information can be found on my [LinkedIn](www.linkedin.com/in/aria-killebrew-bruehl).